 If you're looking for a more sustainable hot water solution that will deliver long term energy savings, then a Thermann Heat Pump is an ideal choice.
 However, there are a number of other considerations you'll need to take into account.

-The physical size of heat pumps can be a possible drawback for some people.
-They have a large footprint.
-Typically, a 220L heat pump will be around 70cm wide and 190cm tall.
-Another potential consideration is that heat pumps do require occasional servicing to ensure they’re operating at maximum efficiency.
+Another potential consideration is that heat pumps do require occasional servicing to ensure they're operating at maximum efficiency.